 Making false statements about your skills or previous job duties may cause difficulty meeting expectations in your new role.
 If you lack the experience detailed in your resume and can’t fulfill current job responsibilities, your employer can dig into your work history for more information.
 They easily can find out that your lack of honesty is why you’re not meeting company standards.

 Your company has the right to terminate employment if they find out you lied on your resume.
 The relationship between employer and employee is based on trust.
 Because your manager offered you the position based on false information, they know they cannot trust you.
 Even if you gave a seemingly harmless reason to cover up why you left a previous role or mentioned having a college degree when you didn’t finish your last semester, lying is viewed as a serious character flaw.
 If you lie about something small, you could lie about something big.

 Lying on your resume adversely impacts your professional reputation.
 Your references are unlikely to provide referrals for you.
 Your manager, colleagues, coworkers, and others who know that you provided inaccurate information can tell members of their network about your dishonesty.
 This significantly narrows down the number of employers willing to hire you, especially in small or specialized fields where word quickly travels.
 It’s easy for hiring managers and other professionals to find out about your actions from members of their network.
 Recruiters could decide not to work with you based on your dishonesty.

 Get Help with Your Resume

+No need to deal with the cost of lying on your resume.
 Get help with your resume from Barracuda Staffing.
 Our recruiters provide advice and coaching to help secure your next position.
 Visit our job board to see which positions interest you today.